Executive Functioning Accommodations

 - Cannot take constructive criticism, lashes out when corrected

-Planning and Prioritization: The ability to plan out a project both in your mind and on paper.
+The ability to plan a project in your mind and on paper.
 People with weak planning and prioritizing skills may not know how to start planning a project.
 They may be easily overwhelmed trying to break tasks into smaller, more manageable parts, and they may have trouble seeing the big picture.

 - poor productivity

 - cannot pick out which tasks should be done first

 - everything is important or nothing is important (because they are unable to discern)

 The ability to start a task in a timely manner.

 - Procrastination is the biggest signal you will see!
 The child has not started the task because it’s overwhelming to them.

 - Appears that they are ignoring parents’ or teachers’ commands when they likely do not know how to get started.